Carolina Yoga 500-Hour YTT

 Our 500-hour yoga teacher training program contains both required modules and electives.
 You’ll finish with a thorough grounding in alignment, anatomy, and yoga’s transformative tools, while having freedom to explore in depth the special topics that most interest you.
 The required and elective modules are all offered numerous times over the five-year period of your enrollment, so you can choose to complete them at your convenience.
 They do not need to be done in the order listed; choose the schedule that works for you.

 In odd-numbered years, we offer a summer intensive including the core curriculum, Sequencing Yoga Classes, and more.
 This approach allows you to cover most of the requirements and some of the electives all in one glorious month of immersion in Carrboro!
+This happens in summer 2017.
 See and register for the full intensive core curriculum here.

 - Yoga Anatomy with Helen Tapper and Laura Terry (18-hour weekend module).

 - Professionalism (media/legal/ethical) with Sage Rountree and Lies Sapp (18-hour weekend module, with online/mentorship alternative).

 - Classroom Management and Safety with Sage Rountree and Lies Sapp (18-hour weekend module, with online/mentorship alternative).
 Sage and Lies will next offer Classroom Management April 7–9, 2017.

 - Either Energetic Body or Ayurvedic Practices (18-hour weekend modules).
 Mira will next offer Energetic Body April 28–30, 2017.

 - Sequencing Yoga Classes with Sage Rountree (40-hour weeklong module, with online/weekend/mentorship alternative).
 Sage will next offer this course June 26–30, 2017.